ViGi-P/UdaQuiz/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

-This project has been tested and on the following platforms -
+This project has been tested on the following platforms -
 * IOS - 9.x.x, 10.x.x, 11.x.x
 * Android - 7.x.x